EbinAbraham/Newspaper-Company-attrition-classifier-Python/README.md

 <h3>Overview</h3>

-The objective of this project is to determine which customers will churn.
+<p>The objective of this project is to determine which customers will churn.
 Thus the company can predict the number of subscribers and also provide offers to the customers who may churn so as to retain them.
-The dataset was obtained from a private repository hence not uploading the dataset.
+The dataset was obtained from a private repository hence not uploading the dataset.</p>

 ==================================================================================

 <h3>Dataset</h3>

-The dataset contains 5 text files which were merged together to obtain the final dataset on which the analysis was done.
-After merging there were 27 columns, details of this is given below.
+<p>The dataset contains 5 text files which were merged together to obtain the final dataset on which the analysis was done.
+After merging there were 27 columns, details of this is given below.</p>